 Note: The Federal-State Extended Unemployment Compensation Act of 1970 (Public Law 91-373), as amended, requires every state to participate in an interstate program for combining employment and wages.
 The claim is reportable as a new combined wage claim at the time the claim is established using wages from another state requested under the combined wage arrangement.
 Based on the request, a wage transfer is sent to another state.
-Intrastate refers to combined wage claims in which the filing state and the paying state are the same.
-Interstate refers to combined wage claims in which the filing state and the paying state are different.
+Intrastate refers to combined wage claims in which the filing state and the paying state are different.